- Updated at

 Although this detection method is faster, it is prone to returning false positives because it relies only on the version reported by the services (which may be inaccurate).
 Just keep this in mind if you choose this approach.

-From the Assets tab, start a light scan using Scan with Tool -> Network Scanner -> Light scan:
+From the Assets tab, start a light scan by selecting the asset and using Tool -> Network Scanner -> Light:

 To cover all 65535 ports, select the range scan options, from 1 to 65535.